kvigulis/EbayListingFinder/README.md

 For a simple demo:

-Copy eBayLinks folder with *.php files to /opt/lampp/htdocs and run the webpage by pasting http://localhost/eBayLinks/test.php in a browser.
+Copy eBayLinks folder with *.php files to /opt/lampp/htdocs if you are on Linux and run the webpage by pasting http://localhost/eBayLinks/test.php in a browser.